rklancer/Smartgraphs/README.md

 ### Install CouchDB on your system

+(This step is temporarily unnecessary.)
 See below for instructions for installing CouchDB on OS X using MacPorts or Homebrew.

 ### Set up the `smartgraphs` database in CouchDB and replicate the Smartgraphs code

+(This step is temporarily unnecessary.)
 Try the following:

      $ curl http://127.0.0.1:5984/